We found 5 internists who accept Humana Silver 3800/HMO Premier near Cartersville, GA.

-Dr. Christopher Inhulsen specializes in general internal medicine and practices in Cartersville, GA and Macon, GA.
-Dr. Inhulsen takes several insurance carriers, including Coventry, Coventry Health Care Plans, and First Health.
-He trained at Medical Center of Central Georgia for residency.
-He is professionally affiliated with Cartersville Medical Center.
+Dr. Christopher Inhulsen is a general internist in Cartersville, GA and Macon, GA.
+He trained at Medical Center of Central Georgia for his residency.
+He honors Coventry, Coventry Health Care Plans, and First Health, as well as other insurance carriers.
+Dr. Inhulsen is affiliated with Cartersville Medical Center.

 Conditions / Treatments